glytoucan/glytoucan/system/registration_flow.md

 }
 ```

 This will be logged directly into the [logging system](/system/logging).

-The interesting parts are the InsertSparql and SparqlEntity classes.
-This shows that implementations of this interface is given access to the RDF repository.
-By simply returning a SPARQL insert statement, data resulting from the process is added into the repository RDF.
+The interesting part is access to the SparqlDAO class, which is part of the GlyTouCan [batch project](http://code.glytoucan.org/batch/).
+This is provided for access to the RDF repository.
+It is possible to run any SPARQL from this class, without infrastructure worries.

 Note the exception handling also uses a specialized class:
 ```